shirishswate/CapstoneProject-StoreSalesForecast/README.md

 * This indicates that a handfull of category item sell significantly more than others.
 #### Next steps

+So far I have perofrmed the Data cleaning, initial feature engineering and EDA.
+As next step, I will be performing part two of Feature engineering, to get the data ready for ensemble models like LGBM and XGBoost.
+This includes adding mean and lag feature over three months moving period (since the goal is to forecast monthly sales).
+Then using this engineered data , I will pefrform trainig nand predictions based on these models, and compare the MSE for all the models considered so far to arrive at the best model with least MSE.

+Beyond the scope of this project, some deep learning models and transformers can be considered to further improve on the accuracy.

 #### Outline of project